Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 As a member:Get access to several features!

-Heavy Bowgun Controls and New Moves | Monster Hunter Rise
+Heavy Bowgun Guide: Combos, Controls and Moveset | Monster Hunter Rise

 Genshin Impact Guide & Walkthrough Wiki

 Monster Hunter Rise | MHR (MH Rise) Guide & Walkthrough Wiki